Understanding food crime and how to report it.

 Instances of poor food hygiene are of concern to the Food Standards Agency, but are not defined as food crime.
 Hygiene concerns should be reported to the local authority, not the NFCU, if there is no direct intention to deceive.

 Anyone with suspicions of food crime can report it safely and confidentially to the NFCU.
-You can report a food crime online or by phone on 0207 276 8787.
+You can report a food crime online or by freephone on 0800 028 1180.
+For non- UK mobiles or calls from overseas please use 0207 276 8787.